Floris497/mac-pixel-clock-patch-V2/README.md

 ## 10.11.6 now supported by script

 ## For 10.12 please use the CoreDisplay patched insetad of IOKit.
 Pixel clock has been moved.
-### This version has a new patch v7.
-I have at the moment no working 4k display..
-### Please try and use the 4k screen without the patch first, to see if it makes a difference.

 If this patch helped you, and you are happy with the result you could consider making a little donation to my PayPal account on (email found here: http://minimind.nl/paypal.html)